 Professor Ponnusamy Saravanan FRCP

-Professor Ponnusamy Saravanan FRCPProfessor and honorary consultant physician in diabetes, endocrinology and metabolism, University of Warwick
+Professor Ponnusamy Saravanan FRCPProfessor of diabetes, endocrinology and metabolism, George Eliot Hospital NHS Trust

 Thursday 14 May